 “Putting our buildings online is an essential first step toward a robust IoT based on AI, our next electronic revolution,” says Caryl.

 Doing so is also important because it can boost national security, divert billions of wasted dollars to better uses, and help solve the climate crisis.

-Daniel Scalisi, SmartCSM’s Chief Operating Officer, points out that commercial buildings accounted for 18% of all energy consumed in the United States in 2017, and that buildings contributed 11% of U.S. greenhouse-gas emissions in 2016.
+Daniel Scalisi, SmartCSM’s Co-Founder/Chief Executive Officer, points out that commercial buildings accounted for 18% of all energy consumed in the United States in 2017, and that buildings contributed 11% of U.S. greenhouse-gas emissions in 2016.